Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Though they sat inches apart, the young couple’s only interaction was a mutual laugh or a request to change the volume.
 The images flashing on a TV just a few feet from their faces were often violent and sexual in nature, but they were intrigued by the plot and kept watching.

 Maybe you can relate.
-Recently at a newly married couples small group that my husband and I attended, couples proudly shared that they spent most of their free time together binge watching shows like “Game of Thrones” and “Shameless.”
-This “harmless” pastime might be hurting their relationship more than any of us realize.
+Recently, at a small group for newly married couples that my husband and I attended, couples proudly shared that they spent most of their free time together binge-watching shows like “Game of Thrones” and “Shameless.”
+This “harmless” pastime might be hurting their relationship more than any of us realizes.

 Reasons TV might be ruining your marriage: